openmainframeproject/artwork/other/zowe-conformant/README.md

+---
+description: Artwork for the Zowe Conformance Program
+---

 # Zowe Conformant Logos

 The Zowe Conformant marks are only available for use with <a href="https://www.openmainframeproject.org/projects/zowe/conformance" style="color:black !important;text-decoration:underline !important">Zowe Conformant</a> implementations and must comply with the <a href="https://www.openmainframeproject.org/projects/zowe/conformance/branding-guide" style="color:black !important;text-decoration:underline !important">Zowe Conformant Brand Guidelines</a>.